Provoked By Trump, The Religious Left Is Finding Its Voice

 Bridge builders

 There are nevertheless some factors that may favor the religious liberals, in Butler's view.
-The religious left has, for example, a greater interfaith emphasis, incorporating progressive Catholics, mainline Protestants, and some Evangelicals, as well as non-Christian traditions.
+The religious left has, for example, a greater interfaith emphasis, incorporating progressive Catholics, mainline Protestants and some evangelicals, as well as non-Christian traditions.

 "We're working with Muslims and Jews and Sikhs and every sort of faith group," Butler says.
 "We all have the same core values in mind, which is that everybody is created in the image of God, and we need to love our neighbors as we love ourselves."

-At a time when the United States is increasingly diverse, such a multi-faith approach makes sense.
+At a time when the United States is increasingly diverse, such a multifaith approach makes sense.

-Religious liberals also bring at least one value that the secular left, in Butler's view, may lack: a commitment to bridge-building.
+Religious liberals also bring at least one value that the secular left, in Butler's view, may lack: a commitment to bridge building.

 "A lot of folks on the secular left are a bit reticent to form common cause with people who see things differently on an issue," says Butler.
 "When it comes to reproductive rights and health, for example, we've been able to form alliances between people who are pro-life and pro-choice, because all of us agree there's common ground in wanting to reduce the number of abortions in the country."